MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/web-deploy-parameterization.md

 Change this value to point to wherever your application zip file lives.

 Second, the Web Platform Installer uses a hash to verify that the file the application hasn't been tampered with.
-To generate a hash for your zip package, download a tool called File Checksum Integrity Verifier, which can be found [here](https://download.microsoft.com/download/c/f/4/cf454ae0-a4bb-4123-8333-a1b6737712f7/windows-kb841290-x86-enu.exe).
+To generate a hash for your zip package, download a tool called File Checksum Integrity Verifier, which can be found here (`https://download.microsoft.com/download/c/f/4/cf454ae0-a4bb-4123-8333-a1b6737712f7/windows-kb841290-x86-enu.exe`).

 After unpacking the application, run this command from the command line to generate a hash for your application package: